ADAC classification criteria

 • Beauty salon

-• Children’s program for children up to 12 years including mini-club
+• Children (program for children up to 12 years, miniclub is included)

-For a maximum rating, there should be a campsite animation program for at least 4 weeks in each of the three categories, on at least 6 days a week during the main season.
-In total, there should be at least 50 hours of animation program per week.
+For a maximum rating, there should be a program at the campsite for at least six days a week for at least four weeks in each of the three categories during the peak season.
+In total, there should be at least 50 hours of program per week.

-Only waters that are located directly at the campsite and that can be reached from the pitches without crossing a public road are evaluated.
-The rating is made up of the quantity (area) of the beach and the quality (condition and facilities).
+Only waters that are located directly at the campsite and that can be reached from the pitches without crossing a public road will be evaluated.
+The evaluation is based on the quantity (area) of the beach and the quality (condition and equipment).
+Best values can be achieved from 20 square meters of beach per pitch and when the beach is evaluated as very good in quality.

-Outdoor pools, indoor pools, children’s pools and paddling pools are rated.
-Here, too, the rating is made up of the quantity (surface area) of the pools and the quality (architectural design, maintenance and cleanliness):
+Outdoor pools, indoor pools, children’s pools and paddling pools are evaluated.
+Here, too, the evaluation is made up of the quantity (surface area) of the pools and the quality (architectural design, maintenance and cleanliness).
+For a quantitative best rating, a water surface of 2.5 square meters per stand is necessary.
+Qualitatively, it depends on the following:

 • Use of high-quality building materials for the pool walls